Transform Your Solar Investment Into an Automated Energy Trading System

 • Price spike anticipation & preparation

-• Configurable buy/sell pricing strategies
+• Multiple configurable buy/sell pricing strategies

 • Minimum battery reserve settings (device dependent)